BlueAcornInc/aio-commerce-shipstation/README.md

 You can install this extension either by downloading it directly from the repository or from the Adobe Exchange marketplace.

-### Downloading the latest release

 1.  **Download the Extension:** Get the latest release package from the [release page](https://github.com/BlueAcornInc/aio-commerce-shipstation/releases).

 1.  **Extract the Files:** Unzip the downloaded package from git to your preferred development directory.
 This directory contains the Shipstation Adobe App Builder project.

 1.  **Install the packages by running following command:** `npm install`

-1. Copy the environment variables from the env.dist to a local .env file.
+1. Copy the environment variables from the `env.dist` to a local `.env` file.
 We will complete the required variables in the upcoming sections.

 1.  **Configure App Builder Project**
     - **Create an App Builder project in Developer Console**